 Karl Rahner, The Trinity, trans.
 Joseph Donceel, March 2015 printing (1967; repr., New York: The Crossroad Publishing Company, 1997), 22.↩

 Which is not necesarily to say “as Rahner himself understood or articulated it” or “as it is interpreted by his most famous interpreters”.↩

-For a helpful summary of the history of the development of the terms, see Giles (2006) 246–249.↩
+For a helpful summary of the history of the development of the terms, see Kevin Giles, Jesus and the Father: Modern Evangelicals Reinvent the Doctrine of God (Grand Rapids: Zondervan, 2006) 246–249.↩

-For a similar summary of this development, see Giles (2006) 250–265.↩
+For a similar summary of this development, see Giles 250–265.↩

 “Precision” here meaning “truth” but not “exhaustion.”
 See below.↩

-E.g. (Rahner 1997, 59); cf. Athanasius Apologia Contra Arianos 1.33–34.↩
+E.g. Rahner, The Trinity, 59; cf. Athanasius Apologia Contra Arianos 1.33–34.↩

-On “correspondence” and “identity” cf. Giles (2006), ch.
+On “correspondence” and “identity” cf. Giles, Jesus and the Father, ch.
 7.↩

 In some sense, given the fall and God’s action to restore and redeem humanity, all history is salvation-history.↩